 “To my last breath I will fight against oppression, abuse, and slander.
 I will oppose the evil forces that break hearts and families, though I myself have been guilty of hurting others.
 I will stand in my armor like Paul wrote in his letter to the Turkish church at Galatia 2000 years ago.
 I will hold HIGH my sword and shield.
 Meet me on the battlefield.”

-Weary as a poorly paid guard who paced across the prison floors all night, I know that–one day–the battle will be over.
+Weary as a poorly paid guard who paced across the prison floors all night, I know that—one day—the battle will be over.
 No prison door can stand forever.
 No broken ship or alien planet can keep us from going home.
-Doors will slam open, and a clear path will glisten for our feet.
-No enemies will stop us from heading upward.
+Doors will slam open, and a clear path will glisten beneath our feet.
+No enemies will stop us.
 Like Isaiah prophesied and Jesus fulfilled, we will FLY.
-Like the origami bird an inmate folded for me from a little scrap of white paper–that I placed on my prison classsroom windowsill–we will all fly free.
+Like the origami bird an inmate folded for me from a little scrap of white paper—that I placed on my prison classroom windowsill—we will all fly free.

 If you like my stories, please check out my books.

 Also see my World of Travel Youtube Channel.